What Is an HSA?

 How HSAs Work

 Anyone who is eligible to open an HSA may do so, but current federal rules effectively make only about 10 percent of Americans eligible.

 Your HSA is held in trust for you by a bank or investment firm.
 You can invest the money however you like.
 You can keep it in an ordinary savings account, or in a money market account, or in an investment account with stocks, bonds, and the like.
 You can invest it in mutual funds.

 Under current law, to be able to contribute to your HSA, you must also have a qualifying high-deductible health plan (HDHP).
 A “deductible” is the amount of money you must pay out-of-pocket before your insurance kicks in.

 The money in your HSA can only be spent on legitimate medical expenses, as defined in the federal tax code.
 But non-medical withdrawals are heavily penalized: you must pay regular tax on the non-medical withdrawal, plus a 20 percent penalty.

 There are also strict limits on how much you or your employer can contribute to your HSA on a pre-tax basis.

 Finally, HSA-qualified health plans are required to include a maximum out-of-pocket limit, which is a special protection against excessive financial exposure. it’s a valuable form of catastrophic-expense protection not always found in other kinds of health insurance coverage (including, surprisingly, Medicare).

-Although in recent years there has been a dramatic rise in the number of health insurance plans that feature a high deductible, not every high-deductible health plan qualifies for use with an HSA.
-The only plans that do qualify are ones that meet all of the requirements listed above.
+Although in recent years there has been a dramatic rise in the number of health insurance plans that feature a high deductible, not every high-deductible health plan is an HSA-qualified plan.
+The only plans that are HSA qualified are those that meet all of the requirements listed above.